 This simple tool lets you check whether your GigE or USB 3.0 camera(s) reliably deliver all images to your application (such as the pylon Viewer) at the specified bandwidth settings.
 In this way you can optimize your GigE or USB 3.0 setup in terms of maximum image data throughput and reliability.
 The load from image data transfer can be calibrated for each GigE or USB 3.0 camera connected, so that all cameras can transmit their image data without errors, using the maximum bandwidth available.

-The pylon Feature Tree offers a search function that lets you quickly and easily find all camera features with names containing the search term you entered.
+The pylon Feature Pane offers a search function that lets you quickly and easily find all camera features with names containing the search term you entered.
 Add found features to your favorites and save time during the camera evaluation – no more elaborate navigating, scrolling or searching!
 Give it a try.

 Automatic Adjust Image Function